Gizra/og/docs/access.md

 - `\Drupal\og\OgRoleManager::getDefaultRoles()`: creates the default roles and fires the event listener that modules can hook into the provide additional default roles.
-- `\Drupal\og\EventSubscriber\OgEventSubscriber::provideDefaultRoles()`: OG's
+- `\Drupal\og\EventSubscriber\OgEventSubscriber::provideDefaultRoles()`: Organic
-  own implementation of the event listener, which provides the default `administrator` role.
+  Groups' own implementation of the event listener, which provides the default `administrator` role.

 Checking if a user has a certain permission in a group